adventuregamestudio/ags-manual/README.md

 The help files can be edited on the wiki or cloned locally and pushed.
 Create issues if something is wrong.

-Alternatively, you can clone and edit the Wiki Locally

     git clone https://github.com/adventuregamestudio/ags-manual.wiki.git

 ## Read the help files